Luas Finglas is the next extension of the Luas Green Line, running from Broombridge to Charlestown through Tolka Valley and Finglas village.

 At all stages of design and construction, we will minimise the impact on local ecology and wildlife, with particularly sensitive treatment in the wetlands of Tolka Valley Park.

-The Preferred Route has been designed to retain as many existing trees as possible.
+The route has been designed to retain as many existing trees as possible.
 We have developed an extensive landscape strategy that proposes to replant many more trees than have been removed.

 Luas Finglas will contain all of the accessibility features associated with Luas and will be fully accessible to people with a mobility impairment – wheelchair and pushchair users, the elderly – as well as to those with a hearing or visual impairment.

-Detailed maps can be found in the Appendix of the brochure here
+Detailed maps can be found on the Railway Order site here

-The Preferred Route for Luas Finglas is approximately 4km long with four stops.
-The new Luas Green Line stops are proposed at:
+The Luas Finglas route is approximately 4km long with four stops.
+The proposed new stops are at:

 From there, the line proceeds north to Ballyboggan Road alongside the Dublin Industrial Estate.

 A number of stakeholders expressed a strong demand for improved walking and cycling facilities along Broombridge Road with good linkages to the Royal Canal Greenway and Tolka Valley Park.
-In response it is proposed to shift the alignment slightly west and widen Broombridge Road.
+In response, the alignment was shifted slightly west from the original proposal in the EPR.

 After crossing Ballyboggan Road (via a new signalised junction), the rail line enters Tolka Valley Park, adjacent to the old bridge – a protected structure - and proceeds north across the park as far as Tolka Valley Road.
 Finglas Wood Bridge will be fully preserved.